SAP/cloud-security-services-integration-library/samples/spring-security-cas/README.md

 The [vars](../vars.yml) contains hosts and paths that need to be adopted.

 ## Compile and deploy the application
-Deploy te application using `cf push`.
+Deploy the application using `cf push`.
 It will expect 800MB of free memory quota.

 ```shell
 mvn clean package